Editor's note: The film was originally broadcast in 2012.

-Renowned and outspoken Syrian poet Hala Mohammad explains how she thinks poetry is central to the political change underway in the Middle East, and especially to the fight against Bashar al-Assad, the Syrian president.
+Renowned and outspoken Syrian poet Hala Mohammad explains how she thinks poetry was essential to the political awakening in the Middle East, and especially to the fight against Bashar al-Assad, the Syrian president.

 Her work is respected for tackling memory, fear, alienation and loneliness and they are feelings which pervade this moving meditation from a woman trapped in exile for medical reasons.